 Founder / Director

-Bassist Adam Gurczak is a Boston-based performer, educator, and arts organizer who is passionate about collaboration and social change through music.
-He has premiered many new works both as a soloist and chamber musician and has performed with various ensembles like the New England Symphony, Boston New Music Initiative, Boston Chamber Symphony, and Tucson Symphony Orchestra.
-Outside of the classical realm, he also works with various folk artists in the greater Boston area and is the founder of the IRIS Collective, a new arts initiative dedicated to the celebration of refugees, immigrants, and other displaced persons through storytelling accompanied by music and art.
-He also teaches regularly through his own private studio; the Josiah Quincy Orchestra Program, where he co-teaches in two orchestras with students ranging from grades 1-5; the New England Music Academy; and at StringPlay, which he has been part of since its founding in 2013.
-Adam will graduate with a master’s in music from Boston Conservatory at Berklee come May 2019 and previously graduated summa cum laude from the University of Arizona with a B.M. in Music Performance, a B.A. in Italian Studies, and a Thematic Minor.
-Beyond performing and teaching, he also enjoys painting, baking, photography, and attending concerts at Club Passim, a non-profit music venue, where he works as the box office coordinator.
-To learn more, visit his website.
+Adam Gurczak is a Boston-based performer, educator, and arts organizer who is passionate about collaboration and social change through music.
+He has performed with various ensembles like the New England Symphony, Boston New Music Initiative, Boston Chamber Symphony, New England Philharmonic, and Tucson Symphony Orchestra.
+Outside of the classical realm, he regularly performs with folk artists like Rachel Sumner and Sarah Grella; works as the Artistic Programs Administrator for the Grammy Award winning Silkroad Ensemble; and is a part-time performance manager at Club Passim, a non-profit arts organization and music venue.
+As a teacher, he runs his own private studio and works at StringPlay, which he has been part of since its founding in 2013.
+Previously, he taught at the Josiah Quincy Orchestra Program, where he co-taught in two orchestras with students ranging from grades 1-5; the New England Music Academy; and as a section coach for various schools in Tucson, AZ.
+Adam has a master’s in music from Boston Conservatory at Berklee and graduated summa cum laude from the University of Arizona with a B.M. in Music Performance, a B.A. in Italian Studies, and a Thematic Minor.
+Beyond performing and teaching, he is also a freelance photographer, designer, and painter, working with unconventional mediums like tea and coffee.
+To learn more about Adam, visit his website.

 Carlito Stewart, has studied cello since the age of 9.
 Growing up, his father gave him a well-rounded love for all genres: jazz, rock, R&B, blues, and soul.
 He completed a double major for his Associate of Applied Science (AAS) in Music Business and Arts at Chandler-Gilbert Community College.
 Then he transferred to the University of Arizona where he began his Bachelor’s degree in Music with an emphasis on Cello Performance, under the direction of Dr. Theodore Buchholz.
 Carlito has performed at numerous public schools, community venues, and also at a benefit concert for the MD Anderson Cancer Center.
 Carlito performed as a member of the Scottsdale Community College Cello Ensemble, with his former cello instructor, Dr. Jenna Dalbey of the Tetra String Quartet, for over two and half years.
 He also, regularly attends the Mike Block String Camp where he has performed with inspiring folk musicians and crazy cello pioneers like Mike Block and Rushad Eggleston.
 Through his years of performing he has had the privilege to play with musicians like Mike Block, Hanneke Cassel, Lauren Rioux, Brittany Haas, Natalie Haas, Jayme Stone, Rushad Eggleston, Joe Walsh, Kai Welch, and, the heavy metal band, Disturbed.
 Carlito is also an Eagle Scout.